Sunday, February 28, 2016

 Coppola heightens the evil underlying society by inserting violence and fear against settings of benevolence.
 Gruesome and threatening action occurs at Christmas time, when there is supposed to be peace on earth.
 Michael and his girlfriend Kay (Diane Keaton) carry Christmas gifts just before the audience watches scary Corleone thug Luca Brasi (Lenny Montana) stabbed and garroted, and The Don peacefully buys some fruit from a vendor on a New York City street when thugs sent by Sollozzo (Al Lettieri) shoot him.
 (There is a quick foreshadowing of Brasi’s fate when he enters the club where he is killed: the glass doors of the establishment, a place where one enjoys life by eating seafood, has fishes swimming on it, linking the image to the later scene of fish in Brasi’s bullet-proof vest, and the line that he “sleeps with the fishes.”
 Also, the kissing of The Godfather’s hand, a sign of almost religious devotion, the way a Pope’s ring is kissed, can lead that loyalty here to death, symbolized by Sollozzo’s driving a knife into Brasi’s hand in a demonic version of crucifixion).
 Corleone family attorney Tom Hagen (Robert Duvall) carries a child’s sled (a reference to Citizen Kane?), presumably a holiday gift for his child, when Sollozzo kidnaps him, interrupting his happy seasonal gift shopping, so he can negotiate business involving drugs with the Corleone family.
 While he enters Sollozzo’s car we see a dancing Santa in a store window, again providing an ironic contrast.
 Michael and Kay come out of a movie theater, after enjoying an escape into the joy of a holiday film (as we would try to do when we go to the movies?), and have their tranquility torn away when they see the newspaper headline informing them of the shooting of Michael’s father.
 Michael goes to visit his wounded father at the hospital, a place where we expect healing and protection.
 However, in this world, the medical facility seems all but abandoned except for one nurse, and Michael must use his wits to defend his father against criminals and the compromised police, who instead of shielding a citizen against harm, even though he is a gangster, are more dangerous threats since they pretend to be protectors.

 Michael is the real main character in this tale, and it is through his story that we see the decline of idealism and the submergence into the dark side of the human soul.
 When we first encounter him, he is clothed in legitimacy in his military uniform at the wedding, a war hero.
 After relenting to Kay’s questions about the monster-like Luca Brasi, he relates the horrifying story of how his father, accompanied by Brasi, assured a band leader that his signature or his brains would be on the contract releasing Fontane.
 He then says to her, “That’s my family Kay; it’s not me.”
 No more ironic words have ever been spoken in film history.
 After he sees his father looking defenseless in the hospital bed he says to The Don, “I’ll take care of you now.
 I’m with you now.
 I’m with you.”
 It is at this moment that Michael reverses his path away from his family and returns to its embrace.
 Blood is definitely the thicker liquid.
 When he is outside in front of the hospital, pretending to be a bodyguard as an ominous car rolls by, waiting for men to come and guard his father, he looks at his own hands holding a cigarette lighter.
 The hands are rock steady.
 At that moment, in this context, Michael realizes he can be cold-blooded, and he is his father’s son.
 We see Michael holding the lighter in his hands in scenes in the final third of the film, which reminds him, and us, of how dispassionate he can be.
 That is why the soldier, who killed defending his country in war, can now kill Sollozzo and the corrupt Captain McCluskey (Sterling Hayden), another example of the inauthenticity of appearances, for his family at war on U. S. soil between competing business factions.
-After McCloskey breaks his jaw, a wound sustained in this new war, Pacino’s face swells, and he takes on some of Brasi’s appearance, becoming more grotesque, revealing on the outside his uglier inner nature.
+After McCloskey breaks his jaw, a wound sustained in this new war, Pacino’s face swells, and he takes on some of his father's jowly appearance, and of Brasi’s, becoming more grotesque, revealing on the outside his uglier inner nature.
 Where does he murder his enemies? – in a seemingly sedate, safe family restaurant.
 Again, the setting, where food is served, a place which is supposed to sustain life, is the place where life violently ends.